The Long Road to Antietam

 Richard Slotkin: Lee’s decision to stand and fight on the 17th has been questioned.
 He had only about 37,000 troops at hand, against McClellan’s 73,500 – and McClellan would have the initiative.
 If he lost, retreat might be ruinous, since he had a river at his back with only one usable ford.

 Lee’s justification for taking such risks was simple.
 Lee did not think the South could survive an extended war.
 The combination of military success and political opportunity that now existed – with every Confederate army on the offensive and northern mid-term elections approaching – that combination might never again occur.
 All he had to do was force the faint-hearted McClellan to retreat, and he might win the war in one afternoon.
 The stakes were worth the gamble.

 He also had a few advantages.
 His positions could not be easily flanked.
 Lee also had “interior lines,” inside a tight arc, while McClellan’s was spread in a wider external arc.
-Lee could move troops and artillery – and orders -- from point to point much faster than McClellan Moreover, Lee’s subordinate generals – his corps, division and brigade commanders – were far more experienced than McClellan’s at working together.
+Lee could move troops and artillery – and orders – from point to point much faster than McClellan.
+Moreover, Lee’s subordinate generals – his corps, division and brigade commanders – were far more experienced than McClellan’s at working together.
 Even without orders they knew how to cooperate under the stress of combat.
-Like other great generals, Frederick the Great and Napoleon, Lee counted on his army’s superior organization and morale to overcome McClellan’s advantage of numbers.
+Like other great generals, such as Frederick the Great and Napoleon, Lee counted on his army’s superior organization and morale to overcome McClellan’s advantage of numbers.
 Finally, although Lee lacked the long-range heavy artillery McClellan commanded, his army was amply supplied with the short-range, infantry-killing guns that counted most heavily at the point of attack.